Dutasteride: Adverse effects

 In a study of 6,729 men with benign prostatic hyperplasia (BPH, a condition where the prostate grows unassociated with cancer), 9% had erectile dysfunction (compared to 5.7% treated with a placebo), 3.3% experienced decreased sex drive (vs 1.6% of placebo), and 1.9% had enlarged breasts (vs 1% of placebo).
 These effects were noted to resolve over time, with many fewer men reporting any adverse effects by the end of the 4-year study.
 The rate of discontinuation of the drug due to adverse effects was less than 5%.

 A subset of men affected by sexual and mood side effects report persistent loss of libido, depression, and erectile dysfunction for several years after discontinuing treatment.
 This remains a highly contested topic in the academic literature due to disagreements about whether the nocebo effect may play a role, whether self-report questionnaires are reliable for this data, and whether enough objective evidence exists to conclude these effects are persistent after discontinuation of the drug.
 The Post-Finasteride Syndrome Foundation (PFSF) was created with a medical advisory board to study the topic (finasteride is a similar 5α-reductase inhibitor) and lawsuits alleging harm from the drug are ongoing.
 Concerns from the PFSF and other patient advocates led the FDA to add a black-box warning to Finasteride for possible risks of suicide in June 2022.
 Some experts have questioned the basis of the black-box warning, given that it relies on anecdotal patient-reported outcomes rather than prospective trials.
+Indeed, a 2024 meta analysis of more than 2.2 million patients suggested no causal link between the drug and neurological side effects.

 Overdose

 No specific antidote for overdose of dutasteride is known, since the drug is extremely safe and well tolerated.
 Research studies show that even at 100 times the normal dose, dutasteride is not lethal.
-Treatment of dutasteride overdose should be based on symptoms and should be with supportive therapies.
-The long elimination half-life of dutasteride should be taken into consideration in the event of an overdose of the medication.
-Dutasteride has been used in clinical studies at doses of up to 40 mg/day for a week (80 times the therapeutic dosage) and 5 mg/day for 6 months (10 times the therapeutic dosage) with no significant safety concerns or additional side effects.
+Treatment of dutasteride overdose should be based on symptoms and should be supportive; taking into account the long elimination half-life.
+Dutasteride has been studied in clinical studies at doses of up to 40 mg/day for a week (80 times the therapeutic dosage) and 5 mg/day for 6 months (10 times the therapeutic dosage) with no safety concerns or additional side effects.